NSCA - National Sporting Clays Association

 Level III

-The purpose of the Level III Course is to produce an instructor who meets all the criteria for Level II and who can instruct up to the highest individual levels of proficiency in sporting clays and FITASC.
-They are encouraged to be active competitors, will encourage their students to compete in the sport and promote the sport to new shooters.
-The Level III instructor should be an excellent communicator, highly proficient at teaching the fundamentals, assessing eye dominance and basic gun fit as well as proficient at calling a shot and diagnosing the causes of a miss on targets up to and including those of advanced levels of difficulty.
-Additionally, the Level III instructor will exhibit advanced skills in the areas of coaching competitive shooters, the mental game, goal setting and practice planning.
+The purpose of the Level III course is to produce an instructor who meets all the criteria for Level II and who can instruct up to the highest individual levels of proficiency in sporting clays and FITASC.
+They are encouraged to be active competitors, will encourage their students to compete in the sport, and will promote the sport to new shooters.
+The Level III instructor should be an excellent communicator, highly proficient at teaching the fundamentals, assessing eye dominance and basic gun fit, as well as proficient at calling a shot and diagnosing the causes of a miss on targets up to and including those of advanced levels of difficulty.
+Additionally, the Level III instructor will exhibit advanced skills in the areas of coaching competitive shooters, the mental game, goal setting, and practice planning.
+The tuition cost of the Level III course is $1500, plus shells and targets and a shared portion of the Certifying Instructor’s expenses.

 • Level III Course Criteria